Find Affordable College Courses

 Kirksville, MO

-Our 2023 rankings named Truman State University the best value school in Missouri for communication and journalism students working on their bachelor’s degree.
+Our analysis found Truman State University to be the best value school for communication and journalism students who want to pursue a bachelor’s degree in Missouri.
 Truman State is a small public school located in the town of Kirksville.

-In addition to its great value ranking, Truman State is in the top 20% of all schools on our Best Communication & Journalism Bachelor’s Degree Schools in Missouri list.
+Truman State excels when it comes to quality.
+It’s ranked in the top 20% of all schools on our Best Communication & Journalism Bachelor’s Degree Schools in Missouri list.

 The average tuition and fees for an in-state undergraduate at Southeast Missouri State University are $8,715 a year.